-With more educational opportunities for girls and the influx of female immigrants from China in the 1920s, women began to occupy more visible public roles previously dominated by men.
-Some of these women went on to make important contributions in a number of women’s causes, such as education and charity, which helped to enhance the welfare of women at the time.
-The gallery also examines how the women of the household expressed their modern identities and the challenges they faced in working out their roles in an increasingly cosmopolitan Singapore.
+With more educational opportunities for girls and the arrival of female immigrants from China in the 1920s, women began to occupy more visible public roles in a previously patriarchal society.
+Some of these women later made important contributions in various women’s causes, such as education and charity, which helped to enhance the welfare of women at that time.